|

 few people opt to join.

-in almost all decision making, and they tend to live here for
+making, and they tend to live here for many years.
+Members of

-or inside the community.
+this group may work either outside or inside the community.

 The third consists of about 35 people many